Towards Interactive Reinforcement Learning with Intrinsic Feedback: Learning from Feedback

-Similarly, value shaping which entails augmenting the value function of an agent.
-In the terms of human feedback, this means interpreting feedback as akin to a human value function.
-Augmentation of a value function is often done through perturbing $V/Q$ by $h/\hat{h}/\tilde{h}$ such that
+Similarly, value shaping entails the augmentation of the agent's value function.
+For example, Q-augmentation \citep{knox_combining_2010, knox_reinforcement_2012} uses $h$ to perturb the value function $Q$ such that

-where this equation can be adapted to use the value function $V(s)$ as well.
-Once again, while quantitative feedback can be directly utilized by value shaping \citep{knox_combining_2010, knox_reinforcement_2012}, qualitative feedback requires the learning of a latent numerical function $\tilde{h}$.
-When the value function is unknown (i.e., $V/Q = 0$), it is possible to replace $V^\prime/Q^\prime$ with $h/\hat{h}/\tilde{h}$.
-Although value shaping is far less popular than reward shaping, it tends to perform on-par and sometimes better than reward shaping \citep{knox_combining_2010, knox_reinforcement_2012}
+where $\beta$ is predefined parameter that scales the impact of the feedback.
+Once again, while quantitative feedback can be directly utilized by value shaping \citep{knox_combining_2010, knox_reinforcement_2012}, qualitative feedback typically requires some sort of modeling.
+When the value function is unknown, value shaping can entail simply replacing $Q^\prime$ with $h$.

-Finally, policy shaping entails the augmentation of the agent's policy \citep{griffith_policy_2013, macglashan_coach_2017}.
-Unlike prior approaches\footnote{When referring to shaping methodologies we use the term ``approaches'' to refer to different possibilities for implementing a given methodology.}, policy shaping has a wider variety of different approaches due to the different possibilities available for influencing a policy such as action biasing, control sharing, Advise, and COACH.
-For instance, action biasing uses feedback to perturb the value function only during action selection \citep{knox_combining_2010, knox_reinforcement_2012}.
-Control sharing uses the human policy derived from feedback for action selection, given the probability $\beta$ \citep{knox_combining_2010, knox_reinforcement_2012, akinola_accelerated_2020, wang_maximizing_2020}.
-Advise directly combines the human policy derived from feedback with the agent's policy by multiplying the distributions together \citep{griffith_policy_2013}.
-COACH treats quantitative feedback as a label for the agent's policy by directly replacing the advantage function in policy gradient algorithms \cite{macglashan_coach_2017, arumugam_dlcoach_2019}.